MrX13415/WebSearcher/README.md

 # WebSearcher

-A network utility, wich allows to scan for a open ports in a given IP range.
+This network utility, probes weather the given Ports are open in the given IP-Address range.

 ---